merill/idPowerToys/README.md

 ## Support
 For issues, questions, and feature requests please use the Issues tab on this GitHub project.
 As this is a community project responses are on a best-effort basis.

+You can also join the [idPowerToys Discord Channel](https://discord.gg/DYzBtRJS63) at [https://discord.gg/DYzBtRJS63](https://discord.gg/DYzBtRJS63)

 ## Contributing

 This project welcomes contributions and suggestions.